March 05 - 2021

-If you’re like most, you likely often call upon other brokers and appraisers in your network to figure it out.
-But in the ever changing landscape of the CRE industry, it takes a lot of time to collect enough data points to confidently navigate through all these varying concession trends.
+If you are like most, you likely call upon your network to figure it out.
+But in the ever-changing landscape of the CRE industry, it takes a lot of time to collect enough data points to confidently navigate through all these varying concession trends.

-Here’s how you can find accurate concession data more quickly and more easily with CompStak Exchange.
+Here’s how you can find accurate concession data more quickly and more easily with CompStak.

-With CompStak Exchange, you can access averages for free rent and TI allowance values, net effective rent, starting rates, and other comp details in any market, submarket, or a custom property set.
+With CompStak, you can access averages for free rent and TI allowance values, net effective rent, starting rates, and other comp details in any market, submarket, or custom property set.
 You can also analyze market performance and a space’s potential by looking at concession averages.

 To start, let’s take a look at an example of a comp with complete concession data: